tugrul512bit/libGPGPU/README.md

 - When CPU is included as a device, it is partitioned to dedicate some of threads for other devices' I/O management (copying buffers, synchronizing their threads, etc).
 - Each device is given a dedicated CPU thread that does independent scheduling/synchronization for high performance load-balancing.
 - RAM-sharing devices are given mapping ability instead of copying during computations.
 Integrated GPUs and CPUs get full RAM bandwidth when running kernels.
+- - Only CPU or only iGPU can use this feature at the same time because OpenCL spec does undefined behavior if multiple devices use same host pointer during mapping/unmapping
+- - Preferably (and by default) CPU is given the feature by constructor because non-gaming APUs have more core power than shader power.
+Gamers should have ```giveDirectRamAccessToCPU=false```on constructor
+- - CPU RAM-sharing devices also benefit good from CPU L3 cache (especially if it is bigger than dataset)
 - Devices can be cloned for overlapping I/O/compute operations to decrease overall latency or increase throughput during load-balancing.
-CPU is not cloned.
+CPU & iGPU are not cloned.

 Dependency: